Getting paid on Shopify Collective sales channel

 StatusDescription

-Payment pendingMoney hasn't yet been debited from retailer's Shopify Payments account.
+Payment pendingMoney hasn't yet been debited from the retailer's Shopify Payments balance.

-AuthorizedMoney has been debited from retailer's Shopify Payments account and money will be transferred to your Shopify Payments account after you fulfill the order.
+PaidMoney has been debited from the retailer's Shopify Payments balance and will be credited to your Shopify Payments balance after you fulfill the order.

 View your Shopify Collective payments

-You can view your Shopify Collective payments on the Payments page of the Shopify Collective sales channel.
-Payments are displayed only for fulfilled orders.
+You can view your Shopify Collective payments from the Transactions page in your Shopify admin.
+Payments are only displayed for fulfilled orders.

 You can view the following information about your Shopify Collective payments: